 (pp. 33 line #2-4)

-The Ranging Block Index field specifies the index of the ranging block, in case of block-based mode.
-In hyper block mode, when block assignment scheduling (as described in 10.31.9.10 Scheduling IE) is not used, the Ranging Block Index field is assumed to specify Hyper Block Index for the ranging hyper block and controlee may assume the block index will be the same with previous hyper block.
+The Ranging Block Index field specifies the index of the ranging block except in hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling (as described in 10.31.9.10 Scheduling IE) is used.
+In hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling is used, the Ranging Block Index field is assumed to specify Hyper Block Index for the ranging hyper block and controlee may assume the block index will be the same with previous hyper block.

 (pp. 33 line #14-15)

-The RR IE is used in block-based mode and in hyper block mode without block assignment scheduling.
+The RR IE is used both in block-based mode and in hyper block mode

 Comment index #199, 530 in 15-24-0010-14-04ab-tg4ab-consolidated-comments-draft-c.xlsx